 For example, where a departing employee is forced to forego the vesting of stock options or other benefits, the value of those benefits can be added to the offer as an employer buy-out.
 Similarly, offer letters now more frequently address termination and severance, as both employers and employees take a more realistic view of the fact that employees come and go, and sometimes have to be let go.

 Traditional offer letter issues, such as the duration and geographic reach of a non-competition provision, remain fertile areas for negotiation and compromise.
 The rules for extending an offer of employment have changed to the extent that there now are no rules.
 The content of a particular offer letter is constrained only by the imagination (and ingenuity) of the employer, employee, and their respective counsel.
 Suffice it to say, however, that as offer letters have grown more comprehensive and complex, so, too, has the need for experienced counsel to undertake their review and analysis.

 The attorneys at Maya Murphy, P.C. have extensive experience in all aspects of employment law, including the preparation and review of offer letters and severance packages.
-For additional information, call at (203) 221-3100.
+If you have any questions regarding severance agreements, offer letters, or other employment matters, please contact Joseph Maya and the other experienced attorneys at at (203) 221-3100 or JMaya@Mayalaw.com.